In this article:

 Once you’re finished, simply hit Send now and your message will be processed!
 Simple!

 - You can send to multiple contacts and/or groups with QuickMessage

 - You can add a simple opt-out message by clicking the “Opt-out message” button

 - Check the bottom of the message box to see how many characters and messages are being utilised for your send

 In the left-hand menu, click "Messaging" and then "New Message":

 Next, select your sender ID, and then enter the recipient number(s), contact name(s) or group name(s) in the recipient field.
 You can also search through your contact list and contact groups to add recipients in bulk:

-Now, compose your message in the "Message Content" field.
+Next, compose your message in the "Message Content" field.
 You will see that as you type, the message preview on the right will update in real-time.
 Similar to the Quick Message function, you quickly can add an opt-out message using the "Add Unsubscribe" feature:

 When you are happy with your message, click "Send"

 - You can send to multiple contacts and/or groups